grem848/FullStack_JavaScript_Flow1/README.md

 ```

 >## Explain the ECMAScript Proposal Process for how new features are added to the language (the TC39 Process)

+TC39 Committee:

+The Ecma TC39 committee is responsible for evolving the ECMAScript programming language and authoring the specification.
+The committee operates by consensus and has discretion to alter the specification as it sees fit.
+However, the general process for making changes to the specification is as follows.

+### Development:

+Changes to the language are developed by way of a process which provides guidelines for evolving an addition from an idea to a fully specified feature, complete with acceptance tests and multiple implementations.
+There are five stages: a strawman stage, and 4 “maturity” stages.
+The TC39 committee must approve acceptance for each stage.

+### Stages:
+#### Stage 0 (Strawman):
+- No real spec
+- Public for feedback
+- Allows for input
+#### Stage 1 (Proposal):
+- Make the case for the addition
+- Describe the shape of a solution
+- Identify potential challenges
+#### Stage 2 (Draft):
+- Precisely describe the syntax
+- Describe semantics using formal spec language
+#### Stage 3 (Candidate):
+- Indicate that further refinement will require feedback from implementations and users
+#### Stage 4 (Finished):
+- Indicate that the addition is ready for inclusion in the formal ECMAScript standard

 # Callbacks, Promises and async/await
 ## Explain about promises in ES-6 including, the problems they solve, a quick explanation of the Promise API and: